-Audits will be performed during the active life of the project; generally, 20% to 80% complete.
+Audits will be performed during the active life of the project; generally, 20 percent to 80 percent complete.
 Construction quality audits are performed to validate the performance level achieved in adhering to construction inspection, contract administration and materials documentation standards; as well as contract compliance.